Safirangi/Safirangi/README.md

 <div align="center">

 I'm a Front-End Dev and enthusiast, currently learning JavaScript.
-I'm also an Open Source Contributor.<br>
 I work on creating websites, using HTML and CSS, and make them responsive and accessible.<br>
+I'm also an Open Source Contributor, looking for ways to add value to code and community.<br>

 </div>